isaadgulzar/year-in-code/README.md

 > 💡 **Tip**: Always include `@latest` to ensure you're using the newest version of ccusage

-### Step 2: Get Your Wrapped Report
+#### Step 2: Get Your Wrapped Report

 1. 🌐 Visit **[yearincode.xyz](https://yearincode.xyz)**
+2. 🔄 Switch to "Claude Code" tab
-2. 📤 Upload your JSON file (drag & drop supported)
+3. 📤 Upload your JSON file (drag & drop supported)
-3. 🎉 View your beautiful wrapped report!
+4. 🎉 View your beautiful wrapped report!

-### What You'll Get
+**What you'll get:**

 - 📊 **Total Tokens**: See your complete token usage for the year
 - 🔥 **Longest Streak**: Your best coding consistency streak